CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 His main point: separate concerns, avoid hidden dependencies, and communicate clearly between teams to keep the system clean and scalable.

+### Part 2.

+When it comes to tools for this kind of work, it's uncommon to proceed without using a method based on 'Domain-Driven Design (DDD)'
+.
+This approach involves talking to the client, defining the subdomains, and understanding how they relate to each other.
+Only after that do we begin to look at the problem from a more technical perspective.

+Understanding the details won't necessarily lead us use a different strategic tool than the three main ones.
+Talking to the client, defining subdomains, understanding their relationships, and then analyzing the application in more detail, won't change the overall strategy.

+The relation between the tools is exactly this: a `bounded context` represents a specific part of the business we've isolated.
+A business may have ten sub domains, but we might implement them all within one bounded context.
+What matters is how we implement and define the boundaries.
+A bounded context is a clearly separated project, with well-defined architectural limits.
+These boundaries are fundamental — violating them can lead to serious issues in the application.

+Each bounded context also has its communication style and domain language, specific to subject-matter expert.
+For example, an inspection professional or engineer will have specific terms they always use.
+We extract this `ubiquitous language` by talking to those people — it acts as a contract that defines consistent terminology for flows, issues and processes.

+If we choose not to align terms — for example, using one name for an entity in the inspection system and the same name inspect, and utilize the same name in the property registration system — everything can become confusing.

+It's important to avoid mixing terms unless the two subdomains are so tightly coupled that merging them into one makes sense.
+But even then, we need to be careful not to share the same ubiquitous language across multiple bounded contexts.

+The `context map` is a high-level view of the application.
+It shows the relationships between core, supporting and generic subdomains.

+If we "zoom in" on a bounded context, we'll often find it includes its own front-end (e.g specific to the inspection system) its own back-end, and possibly asynchronous communication like queues instead of direct API calls.
+The architecture depends on the business needs — how real-time the system must be and how much failure it can tolerate.

+For instance, consider the person registration scenario: a person is standing in front of us with all the necessary documents, but the registration service is offline.
+Should other systems go offline as well?
+Or should we queue the data and process it later?
+This depends on the requirements defined by the client.

+Inside the bounded context, we typically have a domain layer (with use cases and models), and this context might have a dedicated or shared back-end and front-end.

+In conclusion, a context map is a macro view of the application, When a business expert looks at it, they should be able to say that "Yes, that's how our business works".
+The bounded contexts in the solution are derived from the sub domain identified through conversations.
+This way, the client can recognize their own business structure reflected in the system architecture.